Last updated: April 2021

 Being part of the OneWorld airline alliance, and cultivating its own list of powerful global partners – including Emirates – makes the Qantas Frequent Flyer program an enticing program to be part of for frequent travellers around the world.

 With a wide range of partners both in the air and on the ground, you don’t need to be a regular Qantas customer – or indeed, even a regular international traveller – to earn and spend Qantas Points.
 With their new Points Club program, savvy shoppers can still earn on their everyday purchases.

 Better still, business owners (both small and large) can earn frequent flyer points and added awards with the Qantas Business Rewards program.

 Here’s what you need to know about the Qantas Frequent Flyer program.

 Qantas Frequent Flyer program is the loyalty program owned by Qantas serving both frequent flyers and frequent buyers!
 It allows members to earn points on flights, hotels, car hire, credit card spend and more, in countries around the world.
 It’s also the frequent flyer program for Jetstar Australia.

 Qantas is part of the global alliance Oneworld.
 This alliance allows travellers to earn additional bonus points and redeem Qantas points for flights throughout the network.

 They also maintain a network of domestic and international partner airlines, on which members can earn and spend miles, and in some cases, enjoy tier benefits like lounge access.
-These include the likes of Emirates, Air France, KLM, Air Niugini, China Airlines, El Al, Westjet, China Eastern and Air North.
+These include Emirates, Air France, KLM, Air Niugini, China Airlines, El Al, Westjet, China Eastern, and Air North.